sonic-net/SONiC/doc/storagemond/storagemond-hld.md

 ```

-**NOTE:** Augmentation of the EmmcUtil class for these attributes is reserved for future iterations of the daemon. <br>

 #### **2.4.2 Support for Multiple Storage Disks**

-The `SsdUtil` utility assumes that the disk drive is `/dev/sda` whereas the drive letter could be any label based on the number of SSDs.
-Additionally, there could also be a different type of storage device such as eMMC, USB or NVMe upon which the SONiC OS is mounted.

-In order to get a clear picture of the number and type of disks present on a device, we introduce a new class `StorageDevices()`.
+In order to get a clear picture of the number of disks and type of each disk present on a device, we introduce a new class `StorageDevices()`.
 This proposed class will reside in the `src/sonic-platform-common/sonic_platform_base/sonic_ssd` directory, within the file named `storage_devices.py`.
 This new class provides the following methods:

 ```
 class StorageDevices():